Tazwar89/SoundWrapped/docs/LASTFM_SCROBBLING.md

    - Works on Chrome, Firefox, Safari, Edge, and Opera
    - Free and open-source

-2. **Connect SoundCloud**:
+2. **Connect Last.fm in Web Scrobbler**:
-   - In Web Scrobbler settings, users connect SoundCloud
+   - In Web Scrobbler settings, go to the **Accounts** section
-   - Web Scrobbler automatically detects SoundCloud plays
+   - Connect your **Last.fm** account (this is where scrobbles will be sent)
+   - **Note**: SoundCloud is automatically supported as a built-in connector - you don't need to "connect" SoundCloud separately.
+It's already in the Connectors list and will work automatically when you visit SoundCloud.com

-3. **Connect Last.fm Account**:
+3. **Connect Last.fm to SoundWrapped**:
    - Users visit SoundWrapped Dashboard
    - Click "Connect Last.fm" button
    - Authorize SoundWrapped to access their Last.fm data
+   - This allows SoundWrapped to sync the scrobbled data from Last.fm

 ### 2. Automatic Tracking Flow